 Celebrate the United States Navy, Coast Guard and Marine Corps with this weeklong bash that all begins with the Parade of Ships that cruise along the Hudson River.
 Look for military demonstrations, a Memorial Day ceremony and other events across the city.
 Fleet week runs from May 23 through May 29 this year.
-Find a schedule of events and more details here.

 Washington Square Outdoor Art Exhibit

 Following the example of Jackson Pollock and Willem DeKooning who sold their paintings on the sidewalk near Washington Square, artists set up in the park to sell their works around Memorial and Labor Day weekends.
 Today, art lovers from around the world visit Washington Square to shop for their next favorite or to see the latest trends in painting, photography crafting and more.
 Visit WSOAE.org for more information.

 Brooklyn’s Rooftop Vineyard

 Brooklyn is home to Rooftop Reds, the world’s first commercially viable urban rooftop vineyard.
 Make reservations for a tasting, Wednesday wine and cheese pairing or a viticulture class to learn all that you can about the process and the wine created in your borough.
 The space is also used for yoga gatherings and movie nights all summer long, so visit the Rooftop Reds website for more information.